diana-lakatos/nearme-documentation/README.md

 the Gemfile to see what we're already using.

-If you feel a new tool is required, discuss with the team to gain a consensus on the whether it is required, appropriate, and the best choice.
+If you feel a new tool is required, discuss with the team to gain a consensus on the whether it is required, appropriate, and the preferred option.

 #### Useful links:
 * [Rollback last deploy](https://github.com/mdyd-dev/desksnearme/wiki/Engine-Yard-Cheat-Sheet#wiki-3)